notBald/PdfLib.Net/README.md

  * SIL OPEN FONT LICENSE by (URW)++ Design & Development.
  * GNU GENERAL PUBLIC LICENSE Version 2 by (URW)++ Design & Development.

 By default, the SIL fonts are used.
 The GPL fonts are older and has smaller files, probably because they are exactly the same fonts with less glyphs.
 This does not matter as these glyphs are not used anyway.
-To switch what fonts are used, simply unzip into the Res/Font/cff directory
+To switch what fonts are used, simply unzip into the Res/Font/cff directory.

 ## History